KWillets/lcp-quicksort/README.md

     A: ========>
     B: ===>

-The character point where B > C is the same as where B > A.
+The character point where B > C is also the point where B > A.

 We can reverse > and < if needed (a property which I will call "direction"), if C > A,B.  Use of a pivot typically creates two ranges with opposite direction.